DamiF25/Snail_RNAi_effectors/Python/README.md

 **AlphaFold model files store per-residue confidence scores (pLDDT) in the B-factor field and can be used directly in ChimeraX.
-Therefore, the file conversion step is completely optional**
+Therefore, the file conversion step is completely optional but follows as below**

 Copy the python script in .text and edit input and output file names